.

 • Objective: Develop and integrate all necessary interfaces between the lab information system and other laboratory software systems.

-• If the plan is to use separate systems for pathology LIS and lab RCM workflow, develop an interface to transmit laboratory billing data, including CPT codes, patient information, and charges between the two systems.
+• If the plan is to use separate systems for LIS and lab revenue cycle management (lab RCM) workflow, develop an interface to transmit laboratory billing data, including CPT codes, patient information, and charges, between the two systems.

 • Interface each laboratory instrument with the LIS system to automate test orders and results capture.
 Use ASTM, HL7, or other relevant protocols for data exchange.